THE MIDDLE WAY

 The Middle Way

-The Middle way is normally understood as moderation in our mental and emotional approach to life.
+The Middle way is generally understood as moderation in our mental and emotional approach to life.

 A Thought Process